johnathanvman/F6/index.md

 				if(unit(s[2]).Tags[0] == "Batgirl"){
 					Entrys = ["I blow SUB a kiss, and she blows one back!","I tell SUB how sexy she looks when she's flying.","I tell SUB all the naughty things I want to do to her when she lands."]
 				}
+				if(unit(s[2]).Tags[0] == "Harpygirl"){
+					Entrys = ["I tell SUB I want to ruffle her feathers.
+She blushes, and nibbles on her lip.","I tell SUB I want to feel her feathers against my skin.","I blow SUB a kiss, and she blows one back!","I tell SUB how sexy she looks when she's flying.","I tell SUB all the naughty things I want to do to her when she lands."]
+				}
 			}
 			if(Entrys.length == 0){
 				Entrys.push("I flirt with SUB.")